Nigel Farage

 Sanctions on Russia

-Farage has also claimed that sanctions against Russia “don’t work,” arguing they damage British households more than Moscow.
+Farage has also claimed that sanctions against Russia “don’t work”, arguing they damage British households more than Moscow.

-• In 2022–2023, he suggested Russia simply “found other buyers” for its energy exports.
+• In 2022 to 2023, he suggested Russia simply “found other buyers” for its energy exports.

 • Independent analysis shows sanctions cut Russia’s oil and gas revenues, restricted access to Western technology, and reduced long-term economic growth.